Later life of José de San Martín: Return to Europe

 San Martín returned to Brussels.
 He stayed in touch with the news from Europe and South America, and began to face economic problems.
 By this time the federal Juan Manuel de Rosas had begun to pacify the civil war started by Lavalle, and earned San Martín's admiration.
 They began to exchange letters, in friendly terms.

 The Belgian Revolution against the Netherlands began in 1830.
 Lacking notable military leaders, the rebels requested San Martín to lead them, and offered him the command of their troops.
 He declined the offer, as when he settled in the country he had agreed to obey its laws.
 To avoid taking part in the conflict, he left Belgium and moved to Paris.
 He was also concerned by the cholera epidemic of 1831, but the disease was also present in Paris, where both San Martín and his daughter Mercedes became ill.
 They were helped by Mariano Balcarce.
-Mariano married Mercedes, and they had a daughter, María Mercedes.
+Mariano married Mercedes, and they had two daughters, María Mercedes and Josefa Dominga.

 In 1837 France began a blockade of the Rio de la Plata against Rosas.
 San Martín offered his military services to Rosas, but Rosas declined the offer: he thought the conflict would be resolved quickly, and did not want to disturb San Martín at his advanced age.
 San Martín condemned the role of the unitarians in that conflict, as they had allied themselves with France against their own nation.

 San Martín wrote his will on January 23, 1844.
 He declared his daughter his heir, and bequeathed his curved saber to Juan Manuel de Rosas.
 The conflict between France and Argentina renewed in the Anglo-French blockade of the Río de la Plata, which San Martín also condemned.
 During this time he met Florencio Varela and Domingo Faustino Sarmiento.

 During the 1848 revolution, San Martin left Paris and moved to Boulogne-sur-Mer, a small city in northern France.
 He was almost blind and had many health problems because of his advanced age, but continued to write letters and keep in touch with the news from South America.
 He died at three o'clock on August 17, 1850, shortly after receiving news of the Argentine victory against the Anglo-French blockade.